FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

 where $Z=\sum_{n=1}^{|\mathcal{P}|}|\tilde{\mathcal{Q}}_n|$ is the total number of point pairs, and $\mE_n$ is the essential matrix computed from the global rotations and translations for images $i_n$ and $j_n$.

-Evaluating \cref{eq:epipolar-objective} for every iteration is expensive because it involves every point pair.
-However, if we replace the cost terms with L2 loss (as in \citet{rodriguez2011gea}), the overall objective can be re-organized to aggregate terms involving point pairs shared by the same image pair into a compact quadratic form (see the supplementary)
+Evaluating Eqn.~\ref{eq:epipolar-objective} for every iteration is expensive because it involves every point pair.
+However, if we replace the cost terms with the L2 loss (as in \citet{rodriguez2011gea}), the overall objective can be re-organized to aggregate terms that involve point pairs shared by the same image pair into a compact quadratic form (see \cref{app:epipolar})